About Me

 Hi!
 My name is Lin (she/her).
 I am a PhD student at the Max Planck Institute for Security and Privacy (MPI-SP) where I am supervised by Asia Biega in the Responsible Computing Group.

-I collaborate with researchers across computer science, tech policy, and privacy + labour law for broader societal and regulatory impact.
-My work has garnered interest amongst privacy, trade union, and AI ethics stakeholders across Europe and North America such as the Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity, NOYB, and the European Trade Union Institute.
+My work has garnered interest amongst privacy, and AI ethics stakeholders across Europe and North America such as the Future of Privacy Forum, French Data Protection Authority (CNIL), UC Berkeley Center for Long-Term Cybersecurity, and NOYB.
 My work has also won the Council of Europe’s 2024 Rodotà Award for an original and innovative contribution to data protection.

 PhD in Computer Science at the Max Planck Institute for Security and Privacy (MPI-SP) (Bochum, Germany)